AlphaKretin/bastion-bot/README.md

 ![.script output 2](/readme-images/script2.png)

 ### .matches
-Usage: `.matches [name]`
+Usage: `.matches [name]|[args]`

-The `.matches` command simulates a search for cards by name and returns the 10 closest matches for your search term, that share a status.
-This command ignores cards with the same name, for example alternate artworks.
+The `.matches` command simulates a search for cards by name and returns the 10 closest matches for your search term.
+If you specify arguments after a `|`, (the same kinds as `.randcard`), it will only show matches that fit that critera.
+This command ignores cards with the same name, for example alternate artworks, however it will allow Anime versions of existing cards, etc., unless you specify a status as an arg.

 As an example, `.matches junk warrior` returns the following output:
 ![.matches output](/readme-images/matches.png)